 The Lithuanian cellist and conductor David Geringas belongs to the musical elite of today.
-An unusually broad repertoire from the early Baroque to the contemporary is testament to the flexibility and curiosity of the artist.
-His intellectual rigor, his stylistic versatility, his melodic feeling, and the sensuousness of his tone have brought him praise the world over.
+An unusually broad repertoire from the early Baroque to the contemparary is testament to the flexibility and curiosity of the artist.
+His intellectual rigor, his stylistic versality, his melodical feeling and sensuousness of his tone have brought him praise the world over.

-Well-known contemporary composers such as Sofia Gubaidulina, Ned Rorem, Peteris Vasks and Erkki-Sven Tür have dedicated cello concertos to him.
+Well-known comtemporary composers such as Sofia Gubaidulina, Ned Porem, Peteris Vasks and Erkki-Sven Tür have dedicated cell concertos to him.
 He has premiered many works of the Russian and Lithuanian avant-garde in the West.
-In 2002, he gave the world premiere of the Concerto in DO by Anatolijus Senderova which was dedicated to him, and won the European Composers Prize in Berlin.
-In 2012 , David Geringas will give three world premieres, Arvydas Malcys’ Concerto “In Memoriam” in Kaunas, the Concerto per Violoncello by Silvia Colasanti in Milan, and the Cello Concerto by Alexander Raskatov in Amsterdam.
+In 2002, he gave the world premiere of the Concerto in DO by Anatolijus Senderovas, which was dedicated to him, and won the European Composers Prize in Berlin.
+In 2012, David Geringas performed three world premiers, Arvydas Malcys’ Concerto “In Memoriam” in Kaunas, the Concerto per Violoncello by Sylvia Colasanti in Milan, and the Cello Concerto by Alexander Raskatov in Amsterdam.

-As conductor, David Geringas appears regularly in Germany and abroad, and appears frequently in a dual role as cellist and conductor.
-Besides the invitations from the citadels of West and East European music centers (Amsterdam Concertgebouw, Auditoriun Parco della musica Roma, Wiener Musikverein, Tonhalle Zürich, Berliner Philharmonie), among others, he has received invitations from Asia and the USA.
-From 2005 to 2008, he was chief guest conductor for the Tokyo Philharmonic Orchestra and the China Philharmonic Orchestra.
+As a conductor, David Geringas appears regularly in Germany and abroad, and appears frequently in a dual role as cellist and conductor.
+Besides the invitation from citadels of West and East Europian music centers (Amsterdam Concertgebouw, Auditorium Parco della musica Roma, Wiener Musikverein, Tonhalle Zürich, Berliner Philharmonie), among others, he has received invitations from Asia and USA.
+From 2005 to 2008, he was chief conductor for the Kyushu Philharmonic Orchestra and in 2007 he had his debut at the Tokyo Philharmonic Orchestra and the China Philharmonic Orchestra.
 In February 2009, he made his debut as conductor with the Moscow Philharmonic in Moscow.
 His opera conducting debut followed in 2010 with Tchaikovsky’s Eugene Onegin in Klaipeda, Lithuania.

-David Geringas has for decades taught a world-famous cello class from which have come such cello stars as Gustav Rivinius, Jens Peter Maintz, Wolfgang Emanuel Schmidt, Tatiana Vassilieva, Jing Zhao, Johannes Moser and Sol Gabetta.
+David Geringas has for decades taught a world-famous cello class, from which have come such cello starts as Gustav Rivinius, Jens Peter Maintz, Wolfgang Emanuel Schmidt, Monika Leskovar, Tatiana Vassiljeva, Jing Zhao, Johannes Mozer, Maximilian Hornung and Sol Gabetta.

-For his championing of Lihtuanian music and composers, David Geringas has won the highest awards of his homeland.
-He was awarded the Verdienstkreuz 1.
+For his championing of Lithuanian music and composers, David Geringas has won the highest awards of his homeland.
+He was awarded the Verienstkreuz 1.
 Klasse of Germany for his achievements as musician and cultural ambassador for the country on the international musical scene.
-David Geringas is honorary professor at the Moscow Conservatory and at the Central Conservatory in Beijing, as well as having received an honorary doctorate from the Lithuanian Music and Theater Academy.
+David Geringas is honorary professor at the Moscow Conservatory and at the Central Conservatory in Beijing, as well as having received an honorary doctorate from the Lithuanian Music and Theatre Academy.